Is Casa Batlló Worth It in 2026? Honest Review + Tips

 - Audio-guided tour

-FYI: For the general visits, Casa Batlló offers a Basic Blue ticket, as well as upgraded Silver and Gold ticket options, which include additional attractions like the Gaudí Dome, the original Concierge room, an augmented reality tablet, the Private residence of the Batllós, and free cancellation.
+The upgraded tickets include additional attractions like the Dragon’s Rooftop, the Gaudí Dome, the original Concierge room, an augmented reality tablet, the Private residence of the Batllós, and free cancellation.

 Morning Visit: From €45